 Why are hotel bars generally better for parents?
 Probably because they don’t get too crazy.
-Unless you’re in the Meatpacking District.
-(Side note: the Meatpacking District needs to get its sh*t together).
+(Unless you’re in the Meatpacking District.)
 Hotel bars also tend to be better-maintained and less exclusive.
-The Marlton is an excellent example of this.
+The bar at the Marlton is the perfect example.
 It’s a very nice, cozy space spread out over a few different rooms.
 There’s a fireplace, some couches, and even some diner-style booths along the wall.

 Just inside the unmarked entrance of this fancy hotel in the Met Life Tower, there’s a nice and mellow lobby bar.
 You’ll find some couches, chairs, some low coffee tables, and relaxed/upscale vibes.
-Order one of the signature ( very pricey) cocktails and slouch into a low leather sofa while your parents tip toe around your love life.
+Order one of the signature ( very pricey) cocktails and hang out on a leather sofa while your parents tip toe around your love life.

 Casellula is a place to have wine and cheese in excess.
-There’s a lot of both here, and your parents are going to be into that - because at a certain age you wise up and realize that you can buy happiness, and it comes in the form of wine and cheese.
+Your parents will be into it, because when it’s comes to wine and cheese, they know better than you.
 Grab a table in this space that feels like a gallery or a French cafe, and hang out for a few hours.
 If you parents happen to be staying in Midtown, it’s one of your best options.

 Ardesia isn’t far from Casellula, and it’s also a wine bar with small plates - but it’s good for different situations.
-Come here for a drink with some parents who consider themselves relevant.
+Come here for a drink with some parents who are kind of hip.
 Maybe your mom’s internet history contains Gilt.com or your dad recently discovered skinny ties and now he won’t look back.
 Great.
 Bring them here.
 Ardesia is a modern wine bar, and you can tell they put some effort into the build-out.
-Believe or not, the drinks are also affordable.
+The drinks are also pretty affordable.

-This feels more like a restaurant than bar, and you can, in fact, have a full meal here.
+This is more of a restaurant than a bar, and you can, in fact, have a full meal here.
 We wouldn’t really suggest it, however.
 Not that the food isn’t good - it’s just better to share some small plates and drink your way through the cocktail list.
-John Dory gets decently busy, but it stays tame enough for your parents, and it’s good-looking to boot.
+John Dory gets decently busy, but it stays tame enough for your parents, and it’s also pretty good-looking.
 When the drinking session is over, you’ll also be in a convenient enough position to make some moves downtown.